Pearson shares drop after warning of earnings shortfall

 Pearson, which for years beat market expectations as it rolled out its education and testing business around the world, was hit by a string of managerial changes and slowing growth in 2013, Fallon's first year in the job after he took over from the 16-year veteran Marjorie Scardino.

-With earnings growth stalling, Fallon embarked on a 150 million pound restructuring program in February to boost margins and counter tighter educational budgets.
-Three months later the group announced a further reorganization with the creation of new sectoral and geographical divisions.
+With earnings growth stalling, Fallon embarked on a 150 million pound restructuring programme in February to boost margins and counter tighter educational budgets.
+Three months later the group announced a further reorganisation with the creation of new sectoral and geographical divisions.

 STRUCTURAL PROBLEMS

-The company also folded its Penguin book division into a joint venture with Random House, owned by Germany's BertelsmannBERT.UL.
+The company also folded its Penguin book division into a joint venture with Random House, owned by Germany's Bertelsmann.

 Analysts said on Thursday the trading update, revealing higher restructuring costs, fewer savings and a weak outlook for 2014, suggested structural problems within the business were accelerating.